 Reports - Trail and Recreation

-- Flambeau Trail System (70 miles) ~ Scheduled to open May 1
+- Flambeau Trail System (70 miles) ~ Scheduled to open for the summer season on May 1

 - Pine Line / Price-Taylor Rail Trail ~ Price County section is open when the temperature is 28 degrees or below; Closed for the winter season in Taylor County

-- Flambeau River State Forest Trail (38 miles) ~ Scheduled to open May 14
+- Flambeau River State Forest Trail (38 miles) ~ Scheduled to open for the summer season May 15